Oncologica®’s Immunofocus Solutions

 The Immunofocus TMB test is performed on routine biopsy samples to assess the number of DNA mutations in a tumour cell’s genome, which can be used to predict the response to immunotherapy.

-Immunofocus PD-L1 Test measures the expression levels of PD-L1 protein which can be used to identify those patients most likely to respond to PD-1/PD-L1 directed immunotherapies.
+Immunofocus PD-L1 Test measures the expression levels of PD-L1 protein.

 A range of cancer types have been shown to bind PD-L1 with the PD-1 of immune cells (t-cells).
 This blocks the activation of the t-cell, allowing the tumour cell to evade destruction.
 The cancer types effected include: